farm-ng/amiga-dev-kit/website/docs/concepts/gps_service/README.md

 :::tip TIP
-For a comprehensive understanding of the list of variables available in each GPS message, make sure to check their [protobuff definitions](https://github.com/farm-ng/farm-ng-amiga/blob/main-v2/protos/farm_ng/gps/gps.proto).
+For a comprehensive understanding of the list of variables available in each GPS message, make sure to check their [protobuf definitions](https://github.com/farm-ng/farm-ng-amiga/blob/main-v2/protos/farm_ng/gps/gps.proto).
 :::

 ## Requirements